-To change the minimum and maximum height settings for a pane, use XawPanedSetMinMax :
+To change the minimum and maximum height settings for a pane, use XawPanedSetMinMax:

-void XawPanedSetMinMax(w, max);
+void XawPanedSetMinMax(w, min, max) Widget w;

+int min, max;
-w Specifies the child pane.

-min Specifies the new minimum height of the child, expressed in pixels.

-max Specifies new maximum height of the child, expressed in pixels.

-This procedure is equivalent to setting the \min and \max constraint resources for the child.
+w Specifies the child pane. min Specifies the new minimum height of the child, expressed in pixels. max Specifies new maximum height of the child, expressed in pixels.
+This procedure is equivalent to setting the min and max constraint resources for the child.

-To retrieve the minimum and maximum height settings for a pane, use ${\tt XawPanedGetMinMax}$:
+To retrieve the minimum and maximum height settings for a pane, use XawPanedGetMinMax: void XawPanedGetMinMax(w, min_return, max_return)